bloxstreet/support/guides/admin-guide.md

 {: .no_toc }
 When executing commands, you must take care to ensure you are doing it correctly.

-* TSA allows you to run a command by typing "/e" in front of a command.
+* TSA allows you to run a command by typing "/e" in front of it.
   * To run a command privately with the "/e" method, you need to first open up the chat to run a command like you usually would.
 Before running the command, however, you need to type "/e."
     * EX:  **_/e :m Hello!_**
-  * This will make the command private, and this hidden from the chat.
+  * This will make the command private.
+This also makes the command hidden from the chat.
 * You may also use the console to carry out a command.
   * To use the console, you need to first press ";" or "'" on your keyboard.
-This will cause a GUI to appear at the top of your screen.
+This will result in a GUI to appear at the top of your screen.
 When using the console, the prefix is **not** required.
     * EX: ; (Console Opens)

-      **_exploit logs_**
+      **_exploitlogs_**

-      ( Exploit logs GUI is then shown as expected)
+      (Exploit logs GUI is then shown as expected)

 ### Anti-Exploit
 {: .text-red-300 }
-As mentioned at the start of this document, TSA features a built-in Anti-Exploit system, which keeps out exploiters, and automatically bans/kicks depending on the severity.
+As mentioned at the start of this document, TSA features a built-in anti-exploit system, which keeps out exploiters.
+The anti-exploit system automatically permanently bans or kicks depending on the severity.

 * All detected exploits can be viewed with the :exploitlogs command. **Please do not stay under the impression that :exploitlogs will show exploiters who are currently in the server and show what they are doing.
 The system cannot detect everything and only logs when an exploiter is automatically banned.**
 * If you are hosting a shift, and you notice that an exploiter gets banned, **please do not call for an SHR unless they can rejoin.
-It may take up to 30 seconds for them to be kicked again, as the HTTP API needs to be re-synced!**
+It may take up to 30 seconds for them to be kicked again, as the HTTP API needs to be re-synced.**

 ### Downtime
 {: .text-red-300 }